KalleshAshoka/BSE_Template_Portfolio/index.md

 <h4> Challenges </h4>

-The thing that was surprising about the project was that I thought it would be more challenging but everything seems to be running smooth for the most part.
+The thing that was surprising about the project was that I thought it would be more challenging but everything seemed to be running smooth for the most part.
 But I think I will face some issues as for the 3rd milestone it will be more coding intensive and I can run into some issues there.
 Previous challenges I faced was the Adafruit BrainCraft HAT not working so I decided to use my monitor instead as it would be easier and higher resolution and overall easier to use.

 <h4> Future Plans </h4>
-Some things that need to be completed before my final milestone are that I need to get the code for the actual object detection and get it working and set up the data set and do some AI training on parts to get it working properly.
+Some things that need to be completed before my final milestone are that I need to get the code for the actual object detection working along with setting up the datasets needed.